idolmatster/various_downloaders/insta-dl/readme.md

 # insta-dl
 a simple bash script using jq and curl to download instagram posts for data research.

-` please not the single media post bug was fixed in this version`
+` please note the single media post bug was fixed in this version`

 ## how to use
 - dowload the script